amcvaney/TreeWorking/README.md

 # TreeWorking
-Data Structures working with Tree functions
+Data Structures working with multiple different Trees and functions